 - Change the data source to Project and then select the relevant projects (you can search to filter the list and then use Bulk Actions to select all).

 - Set the left side of the calculation to Selected Accounts.
 Each account will then sum the same account from each project.
+Set the formula to a Live recalculation.

 Budget Formulas Ready for You to Try